 The Parable of the Leaven

 When yeast or leaven is kneaded into the dough, it will spread and make the dough rise.
 Just like God’s kingdom.
-It will first change the hearts of people and later on, will transform the kingdom.
+It will first change the hearts of people and later on, transform the kingdom.
 (Matthew 13:33)